awslabs/aws-deployment-framework/docs/user-guide.md

 **Pre-requisites**
 To enable ADF Terraform extension the following steps are required:
-- Rename file example-global-iam.yml to global-iam.yml in the following path aws-deployment-framework-bootstrap/adf-bootstrap/ and comment out the Cloudformation resources ADFTerraformRole and ADFTerraformPolicy
+- Rename file `example-global-iam.yml` to `global-iam.yml` in the following path `aws-deployment-framework-bootstrap/adf-bootstrap/` and ensure the CloudFormation resources `ADFTerraformRole` and `ADFTerraformPolicy` are no longer commented out.
 - Rename file example-global-iam.yml to global-iam.yml in the following path aws-deployment-framework-bootstrap/adf-bootstrap/deployment and comment out the Cloudformation resources ADFTerraformRole and ADFTerraformPolicy

 NOTE: ADFTerraformPolicy IAM policy is a sample.
 This policies should NOT be used for purposes other than testing.
 You should scope this policy depending on what you would like to deploy within certain Organizational Units.